Dr. Julie Gittelson

 The clients I'm best positioned to serve

-I’ve worked with both voluntary and court-mandated clients, which has shaped my ability to meet people wherever they are in the process; whether they feel ready for change or still unsure.
+I have worked with both voluntary and court-mandated clients, which has shaped my ability to meet people wherever they are in the self-development process; whether they feel ready for change or still unsure.
 I also have experience in psychological assessment and a strong interest in working with athletes and high-performing individuals who are looking to strengthen their overall performance, both mentally and emotionally.
 At the same time, I work with a wide range of presenting concerns, including depression, anxiety, and life transitions.
 Whether someone is navigating a specific challenge or seeking general growth, I aim to provide a space that is both supportive and practical, helping clients build insight while developing tools they can use in their everyday lives.

 Specialties